morkai/EwsMailDl/readme.md

 # EwsMailDl

-Microsoft Exchange E-mail Attachment Downloader.
+Microsoft Exchange E-mail Sender and Attachment Downloader.

+Tested with Exchange server version 2010 SP2.

+## Attachment Downloader

 1. Connects to the specified Exchange server.
 2. Subscribes to streaming notifications of type `NewMail` in the specified folder.